atkocaitis/teppa/README.md

 });
 ```

-Loading expected SOAP response for assertion from file.
+Loading expected SOAP response for assertion from file

 ```javascript
 it("Loading expected response from file", function() {